43 Geography Trivia Questions [With Answers]

 Answer: The Indian Ocean.

-Why it stumps people: Warm-up round.
-The ones who miss it say the Pacific, which lies east of Australia, not west.
+Why it trips people: Honestly, it’s a warm-up.
+The few who miss it reach for the Pacific, which sits east of Australia, not west.

 27. What is the only country in Africa completely surrounded by a single other country?
 (Medium)